sergiosolorzano/entity_resolution/siameselike_encoder/README.md

 To avoid overfitting we further apply weight decay on all layers with values between 0.00001 to 0.000005, except for the combined layer 0.01 which we observe memorizes the training data.

 # Datasets
-Both training and evaluation datasets were synthetically generated using a spreadsheet and rules to establish record features distance.
+Both training and evaluation datasets are imaginary and were created using a spreadsheet and rules to establish record features distance.
 The training dataset counts with over 13,000 triplets or over 40,000 piano records.
 The evaluation dataset counts with over 2400 triplets or over 7000 records.
-Our test synthetic dataset contains 10 records which are two piano models and we aim to separate these records by model.
+Our test dataset contains 10 records which are two piano models and we aim to separate these records by model.

-We use the synthetic data rules mentioned above to generate a positive and a negative record from an anchor to which we add small variations.
+We use the data rules mentioned above to generate a positive and a negative record from an anchor to which we add small variations.
 This produces two groups of 5 records each for ground truth, one reflecting positive records and another for negative records.
 We expect the clustering algorithm to results in two clusters.

 We add some records to the testing dataset to generate an testing enhanced dataset.
 We do this by changing one feature in record 0 of the Test dataset and add these rows (10-13) to the test dataset.
 Record 14 is a variation of the second piano model (quality feature is changed) in the test dataset.